 The recent update in the law is a beneficial one and aligns the Province of Ontario with majority of other provinces by adhering to the principles of 'substantial compliance'.
 Thus, the Ontario Superior Court of Justice can now interpret Wills that were once previously deemed invalid due to minor technical issues as valid, fulfilling the testator's true intentions.

-PLEASE NOTE: It's important to note that laws and regulations are subject to change, and the information provided in the article may not reflect the most up-to-date legal requirements.
-Therefore, before making any decisions or taking any action, it's essential to consult with a legal professional to ensure that you have the most current and accurate information.
+NOTE: It's important to know that laws and regulations are subject to change, and the information provided in the article may not reflect the most up-to-date legal requirements.
+Before making any decisions or taking any action, it's essential to consult with a legal professional to ensure that you have the most current and accurate information.